syncfusion-content/maui-docs/MAUI/NumericEntry/Formatting.md

 ![.NET MAUI NumericEntry culture based custom format](Formatting_images/maui-numeric-entry-culture_support.png)

-## Set the compute to percentage in SfNumericEntry
+## Customizing percentage display in SfNumericEntry

 When the [SfNumericEntry](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html) is in percentage format, the value can be displayed in two ways as follows: